-However, should the abovementioned access constraints be overcome in future, low impact tourism-based activities may be considered at the Dam, within the Dam Boundary Line (DBL) and on the water surface.
-In terms of recreational use it should be noted that excessive use of the resource will not only impact detrimentally on the environment (i.e. water quality, pollution, litter, soil compaction, destruction of vegetation etc.), but will also affect user safety and satisfaction.
-In addition, too many visitors will introduce negative social impacts such as overcrowding, accidents, conflicts and noise.
+The Concept Zoning Plan makes provision for Low and Medium Impact Development Zones on the waterfront and provides for low impact activity zones associated with zero - no wake on the water surface.
+Low - medium impact tourism-based activities / development may therefore be considered at the Dam, within the Dam Boundary Line (DBL).
+However, excessive use of the resource will not only impact detrimentally on the environment (i.e. water quality, pollution, litter, soil compaction, destruction of vegetation etc.), but will also affect user safety and satisfaction.
+In addition, too many visitors will introduce negative social impacts such as overcrowding, accidents, conflicts, noise, etc.

-As mentioned above, the introduction of recreational use will inevitably have an adverse effect on water quality.
-Should the introduction of recreation be considered at the Dam in future, adequate measures must be in place to protect water quality, to ensure that the primary objective of the Dam is upheld.
+The introduction of recreational use will inevitably have an adverse effect on water quality.
+As far as proposed developments are concerned, adequate measures must be in place to protect water quality, to ensure that the primary objective of the Dam is upheld.
 If water quality is compromised, sustainable supply of good quality drinking water to the region will not be possible.
-However, should future scenarios dictate recreational use, physical carrying capacity must be calculated.
-This will ensure that activities at the Dam are managed in a manner that enhances the user experience and minimises the impact on the resource.